xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/03-Exercise-2-Deploying-a-Microsoft-Teams-app.md

 1. Open Terminal in Visual Studio Code.
 From the Visual Studio Code ribbon select **Terminal > New Terminal**.

-1. Go to the root directory of your app project and run `npm install`.
+1. Go to the root directory of your app project and run: `npm install`.

-1. To build your solution you use the `npm run build` command.
+1. To build your solution run the `npm run build` command.

-    1. This will transpile your solution into the **./build** folder.
+    - This will transpile your solution into the **./build** folder.

         ![dist directory expanded in VS Code.](../../Linked_Image_Files/m04_e01_t02_image_4.png)

 ### Run your app

 To run your app you use the `npm start` command.

-This will build and start a local web server for you to test your app.
+> This will build and start a local web server for you to test your app.
 The command will also rebuild the application whenever you save a file in your project.

 Once complete, there's a Compiled successfully! message in the terminal.
-Your app is running on **https://localhost:3000**.
+Your app should now be running on **https://localhost:3000**.

 ## Task 3: Sideload an app in Microsoft Teams